-Steve Covello earned an MS in Instructional Design, Development, and Evaluation in 2011, and has been with Granite State College (USNH) since June 2011 as the Rich Media Specialist and member of the instructional design team for GSC’s fully online degree programs.
-His background is in video production / post-production, graphic animation, WordPress website development, and electronic music composing.
-At GSC, he designs and develops interactive online multimedia and works with faculty on developing rich media skills for their online courses.
+While many educators are grappling with how to convert their lessons into an online format that is exciting and engaging, Steve Covello G’11 has literally written the book on this topic, and is offering it for free.
+Covello, a graduate of the master’s program in Instructional Design, Development, and Evaluation (IDD&E), has been with Granite State College (USNH) since June 2011 as the Rich Media Specialist and member of the instructional design team for the college’s fully online degree programs.
+As part of this work, he designs and develops interactive online multimedia and works with faculty on developing rich media skills for their online courses.

 While at Syracuse, Steve was involved in supporting the School of Education’s website and video communication needs, especially in projects that involved direct engagement with the Syracuse community.